annotation/text-fabric/tf/docs/about/fileformats.md

 @config
 ```

-This tells Text-Fabric whether the data in the feature file is a *node* feature
+This tells TF whether the data in the feature file is a *node* feature
 or an *edge* feature.
 The value `@config` means that the file will be used as
 configuration info.
 It will only have metadata.